coredns/coredns/GOVERNANCE.md

 ## Project Steering Committee

-The CoreDNS project has a project steering committee consisting of 5 members.
+The CoreDNS project has a project steering committee consisting of 5 members, with a maximum of 1 member from any single organization.
 The steering committee in CoreDNS has a final say in any decision concerning the CoreDNS project, with the exceptions of deciding steering committe membership, and changes to project governance.
 See `Changes in Project Steeting Committee Membership` and `Changes in Project Governance`.

-All decisions made must not conflict with CNCF policy.
+Any decision made must not conflict with CNCF policy.

 The maximum term length of each steering committee member is one year, with no term limit restriction.